mschmulen/connecting-sencha-extjs-node/README.md

 ```

-Since this demo leverages form libraries you will also need to copy the [lib folder ](/strongloop-server/public/lib) into your Sencha app.
+Since this demo leverages libraries for adding new records to the backend you will also need to copy the [lib folder](/strongloop-server/public/lib) into ```/strongloop-server/public/lib```.

 One important note regarding the Sencha workflow.
-If you add or significantly modify MVC Sencha files you need to run the Sencha-cmd build command ```sencha app build``` to compile the javaScript application.
+If you add or significantly modify MVC Sencha files you need to run the Sencha-cmd build command ```sencha app build``` to compile the client JavaScript application.

 ###Add some data record with StrongLoop Explorer